Tropical surface singularities: The classification

 If the subdivision contains more polytopes than just these four locally around the circuit, then we get a polygon with more sides.
 The four edges of the trapeze are still present, and the singular point is still the midpoint.
+We can thus extent the cell to a virtual trapeze cell.
 This more general situation is depicted in Figure \ref{fig:trapez} on the right.

 If $m_d$ and $m_e$ are on the same side of the circuit in the plane $\{y=0\}$, then they must both be of integral distance one, and they form a quadrangle with the circuit which is a face of the subdivision.
 Thus the dual subdivision does not correspond to a cone of the secondary fan of codimension $1$, and we do not consider the situation.
 Analogously, if $m_f$ and $m_g$ are on the same side of the plane $\{y=0\}$, they must both have integral distance one to $\{y=0\}$.
 However, since the edge connecting $m_f$ and $m_g$ and the circuit do not need to lie in a plane, it may be that only one of the points $m_f$ or $m_g$ forms a facet of the subdivision with the circuit.
 In this case, the dual subdivision corresponds to a cone of codimension $1$.
 However, since the span of the corresponding weight class intersects the rowspace of $A$ non-trivially (both contain the vector of $x$-coordinates of the points $m\in \mathcal{A}$), this weight class is defective and we do not consider the situation.